multicolouredcircle33/personal-budget-tracker/README.md

 1. The app will prompt you to **add transactions** (income or expense).
 2. You can **assign a category** to each transaction.
 3. View a **summary** of your finances.
-4. Transactions are saved to `transactions.csv` for future reference.

 ## 📖 Example Interaction